An event hosted by Nikon School and instructed by Bishara Mustafa on September 29th, 2018

 Flash

-Flash will create external reflection on the tank.
+The flash creates external reflections on the tank.

-Even if you manage and prevent reflections, the fish scales are very reflective, and flash will produce harsh highlights and unnatural colours.
+Even if you manage to minimize reflections, fish scales are highly reflective, and the flash can produce harsh highlights and unnatural colors.

 The impacts of photographer behaviour and photographic flashes on animals are poorly understood, and long-term continuous flashes damage on aquarium animals is unknown.